 This program requires daily visits at the clinic from Monday to Friday.

 • Intensive Treatment Program includes:

 - QEEG (quantitative Electroencephalogram)

 - High frequency audiometry to 16 kHz & Comprehensive Assessment of tinnitus

 - 30 Session of rTMS (transcranial magnetic stimulation)

-The costs are covered by private insurance spending as audiology, psychology and physiotherapy
+The costs could be covered by private insurance spending under audiology